-You may feel that you would like some support when you go to appointments, as they can be very overwhelming.
-You can ask a carer or a family member to attend with you, but you can also ask for professional support at these appointments, such as an advocacy worker.
+You may feel that you would like some support when you go to appointments, as they can be overwhelming.
+You can ask a carer or a family member to attend with you, but you can also ask for professional support at these appointments, such as an advocacy worker

 If English is not your first language, or if you are deaf or hearing impaired, you may find it useful to arrange to have an interpreter present at appointments.
-The interpreter will help you understand what is being said and help you to ask any questions you may have.
+The interpreter will translate the conversation for you.
 It is important to make contact with local minority ethnic or deaf community support groups within your area, who may be able to refer you to suitable support.